arichiardi/fonda/README.md

 Anomalies are first class citizens in `fonda` and by default they are maps containing the [`:cognitect.anomalies/anomaly`](https://github.com/cognitect-labs/anomalies) key.

-It is also possible to redefine what an anomaly is by passing a config predicate, `anomaly?`, so that client code can have its own representation of an anomaly.
+If `anomaly?` is truthy and an anomaly is returned by a step the whole pipeline short circuits and the `on-anomaly` function is called.

-An anomaly returned by a step will also short circuit and afterwards `on-anomaly` function is called.
+It is also possible to redefine what an anomaly is by passing a config predicate, `anomaly?`, so that client code can have its own representation of an anomaly as data.

 The following section describes the parameters `fonda/execute` accepts.